Dirk-/NanoBLEFlashPrefs/README.md

     int rc = myFlashPrefs.readPrefs(&prefs, sizeof(prefs));
     Serial.println(myFlashPrefs.errorString(rc));

+If you want to learn more about the status of your Nano 33 BLE flash file system, use `statusString()` like this:

+    Serial.println(myFlashPrefs.statusString());

+For interpretation of this information look at the [nRF5 SDK website](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.2/lib_fds.html).

 Garbage collection is also supported. `deletePrefs()` actually only invalidates a preference record, so flash usage gradually increases.
 Use `garbageCollection()` to clear the file system from all invalid (deleted) preference records.

 ## TODO